Leavenworth County Court Records

 Child Custody and Support

 Custody and support orders are part of the district court domestic case file.
 Modifications, enforcement motions, and contempt actions are filed in the same case.
-The Kansas Department for Children and Families (DCF) administers the state’s child support enforcement program and can assist with locating active support orders, establishing paternity, and processing interstate support cases.
+The Kansas Department for Children and Families (DCF) administers the state's child support enforcement program and can help locate active support orders, establish paternity, and process interstate support cases.

 Domestic Violence Protection Orders